 Ever since we launched our platform and companies started creating tests, we have observed how we should better the user experience of our site as well.
 Not only have we gathered information on what improvements or test options businesses need, but also how to make the test creating process faster and more comfortable.

 This is why we take pride in saying that you can create a test in a matter of minutes.

-To sum up, small details get over-looked and this can be costly for the company.
-Even worse, small mistakes can also cumulate and the livelihood of the whole project can be in danger.
-Not only bugs, that developers only test for, but mainly tiny mishaps in user usability and experience.
+To sum up, small details get overlooked, which can be costly for the company.
+Even worse, small mistakes can also cumulate, and the livelihood of the whole project can be in danger.
+Not only bugs that developers only test for, but mainly tiny mishaps in user usability and experience.

 Don’t make it harder on your customers and yourself; test your projects during development.